 Just like your natural shoulder does not function well without a rotator cuff, a standard total shoulder does not either.
 This can be compared to placing a ball on a shallow saucer.
 Without the rotator cuff to hold it in place, the metal ball simply slides around on the saucer.
-Studies have shown that if a standard total shoulder is used in a shoulder lacking a working rotais used when the joint is worn out but the muscles that control the shoulder still work well.
-Your doctor will examine your shoulder and test certain muscle groups in order to see if a standard shoulder replacement will work for you.
-Your doctor may order an MRI to confirm if certain muscles and tendons are intact and to confirm that your rotator cuff is in sufficient shape to support the ball and socket.
+Studies have shown that if a standard total shoulder is used in a shoulder lacking a working rotator cuff, the plastic socket wears out quickly.
+This can lead to pain and the need to revise or redo the total shoulder.